elibroftw/blog.elijahlopez.ca/content/posts/why-monero-is-the-best-crypto-currency.md

 Coins that all into this category include, LTC, GRIN, BEAM.

 From ["Breaking Mimblewimble’s Privacy Model"](https://medium.com/dragonfly-research/breaking-mimblewimble-privacy-model-84bcd67bfe52), we see that there is a serious flaw in Mimblewimble that isn't emphasized enough and its consequences aren't communicated clearly.
 I highly suggest reading it, but I will simplify it.
 MimblewWimble works by aggregating multiple individual transactions into on big transaction / CoinJoin on the blockchain.
-However, since the CoinJoin has to be built one transaction at a time, a sniffer/malicious node that is connected to all other nodes in the network, can simply pick up transactions before the aggergation is finished and unwind the final coinjoin to see the sender and receiver (amounts are safe, but privacy is both identity and amount, not just amount).
-Privacy isn't real if its simply gatekept; Privcay is real when the technology is unable to be used against itself.
+However, since the CoinJoin has to be built one transaction at a time, a sniffer/malicious node that is connected to all other nodes in the network, can simply pick up transactions before the aggregation is finished and unwind the final coinjoin to see the sender and receiver (amounts are safe, but privacy is both identity and amount, not just amount).
+Privacy isn't real if there's a gate to access it; Privacy is real when the technology is unable to be used against itself.

 ## Consensus Algorithm